wp-plugins/zedity/readme.txt

 **Advantanges of using Zedity:**

-* **Design Freedom**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!
+* **Design freedom**: unprecedented flexibility and possibilities to create any content you need; with no more constraints, you're free to unleash your creativity!

-* **Easy for Everyone**: a modern and intuitive user interface, with real drag & drop and easy to operate, yet powerful, commands!
+* **Easy for everyone**: a modern and intuitive user interface, very easy to operate with powerful operations accomplished in just few clicks with real drag and drop!

-* **No Technical Skills Required**: you do not have to struggle with HTML/CSS code any more!
+* **No Technical skills required**: you do not have to struggle with HTML/CSS code any more!

-* **Save a lot of Time**: increase your productivity, getting things done in a fraction of the time that you're used to!
+* **Saves you time and money**: increase your productivity, getting things done in a fraction of the time that you're used to!

 * **Amazing Professional Results**: under the hood Zedity has everything you need to create content that only web developers could achieve before!